MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ⚙️ Tech: API endpoint: `POST:/api/providers/{providerId}/agreements`  `POST:/api/providers/{providerId}/agreements/{agreementId}/oneoffpayments`

 Parameter: `expiration_timeout_minutes`, `one_off_payment.expiration_timeout_minutes` Current range from 1 to 181440 min, the default was 10 minutes.
-After Nordic Wallet Launch, the range will be from 1 to 10 minutes.
+After Nordic Wallet Launch, the expiration time will always be 10 minutes.

 ### 3.3 Description of a one-off with a new agreement